 Police Misconduct and Brutality Lawyers Atlanta, Georgia

 Police harassment cases involve officers who misuse their power and abuse a person’s protected rights.
-When determining if you have a claim against a police officer, you must determine if the officer used excessive force.
+When determining if you have a claim, the central question is whether the officer used excessive force, which is evaluated under the Fourth Amendment’s “objective reasonableness” standard.
 While officers are permitted to use reasonable force when necessary, crossing that line into excessive force may constitute a violation of your constitutional rights.

 Victims of police misconduct often suffer serious physical injuries, emotional trauma, and long-term psychological effects.
 If you or a loved one experienced harm at the hands of law enforcement, it is crucial to speak with an Atlanta police brutality lawyer who understands how to evaluate your case and hold those in power accountable.